 Treating Hamster Hair Loss

 Seeing your hamster slowly losing its hair can be quite alarming.
 But chances are that there is no huge need to worry.
-Most causes for hamster hair loss are extremely treatable and easily corrected.
+Most causes for hamster hair loss are extremely treatable and easily corrected so you won’t end up with a bald hamster.

 Working together with your vet, you can give your hamster the best treatment possible.
 Just be sure to trust your vet and follow their instructions explicitly, and your little hamster will be furry again in no time.